NetApp/astra-connector-operator/cluster-install/README.md

-# Unified Installer Script
+# Astra Cluster Install Script
-The unified installer script will manage an arch3.0 cluster in one go.
+The cluster install script will manage an arch3.0 cluster in one go.
 It will also install/upgrade Trident and enable ACP if required/desired.

 It will be moved to the Astra Connector Operator repo once it is